 “When the Plaza utilises all its space to the fullest, I believe it can grow as a powerful tourism hub in which various tourism content can be instantly produced and distributed across the globe.”

 While Seoul Tourism Plaza prepares to welcome the return of international visitors, it will continue to provide a space for tourism and MICE-related startups to collaborate and produce content, while Seoul Tourism Organization supports industry stakeholders in also achieving this goal.

 Jungsu Lee, chief technical officer at webinar platform Eventus Korea, says the support from STO is helping companies “under one roof” at the Plaza prepare for a “bigger leap in the future”.

 Seoul Tourism Plaza’s grand opening also stirred interest from overseas with congratulatory messages sent from ICCA, Ottawa Tourism (one of Seoul’s fellow members in the newly formed Hybrid City Alliance) UIA and Thailand Convention and Exhibition Bureau among others.

-Seoul Tourism Organisation will be joining IT&CM China, June 22-24, where planners can get an insight an insight into Chinese-speaking guides and other services to welcome groups.
+Seoul Tourism Organization will be joining IT&CM China, June 22-24, where planners can gain insights into Chinese-speaking guides and other services to welcome groups.

-Click here to learn more about more about how Seoul Convention Bureau and PLUS Seoul can help deliver your business events with support, superb itineraries and more.
-To contact an STO representative email…
+Click here to learn more about how Seoul Convention Bureau and PLUS Seoul can help deliver your business events with support, superb itineraries and more.
+To contact an STO representative email: email@example.com